How to Start a Memorial Fund

 Seven meaningful memorial fund ideas

-From public tributes to scholarship funds, these are a few of the most popular ways people use crowdfunding to remember and honor their loved ones.
+From public tributes to scholarship funds, these are a few of the most popular ways people use crowdfunding to remember and honour their loved ones.

 1. Honour a life and help others

 One way to memorialize the life of someone you’ve lost is by helping others.
 The Gina Montalto Memorial Foundation, for example, was created by Gina’s parents after her tragic death in the shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
 Since then, they’ve raised more than $430,000 to help students pay for college and for other causes close to Gina’s heart.

 2. Help a grieving family in their time of mourning

 If you know a family that has recently suffered a tragic loss, help them offset the cost of a memorial or funeral.
 When the Trinidad family was in a terrible car accident that killed 5 people and left just one survivor, their community came together to raise nearly $300,000 for the final expenses and any additional support needed for Mary Rose, the mother who survived the crash with very serious injuries.

 Many memorial fundraisers work to raise money to fund research and help others struggling with the same condition.
 Maddie set up the Carroll Freeman Memorial Foundation after her father died by suicide after struggling with depression and alcoholism.
 To bring awareness to gaps in mental health care in this country, and to give support to people like her father, Maddie raised more than $8,700 through GoFundMe.

 4. Create a scholarship fund